qedsoftware/masked_normxcorr/README.md

 (For more information on using CMake, check out http://www.cmake.org/cmake/help/cmake_tutorial.html)

-Now execute the program as follows:

-    [masked_normxcorr/build/src]$ ./masked_normxcorr -c [fixedImage] -d [fixedMask] -e [movingImage] -f [movingMask]

-Type ./masked_normxcorr -h for a full help menu.

 EXAMPLES
 ===============
 In this example, we will use maximization of masked cross-correlations to locate the Batman logo in a scene.
-The images we will use for this example are shown below, and can be downloaded as an archive <a href="http://qe-design.com/masked_normxcorr/images/test_images.zip">here</a>.
+The images we will use for this example are shown below, and can be found in data folder.

+Run result executable masked_normxcorr with test images from data folder by ctest:

+    [masked_normxcorr]$ cd build
+    [masked_normxcorr/build]$ ctest -VV -C Release

+This is equivalent to:

+    [masked_normxcorr/build]$ ./masked_normxcorr -c ../data/fixedImage.jpg -d ../data/fixedMask.png -e ../data/movingImage.jpg -f ../data/movingMask.png

+Type ./masked_normxcorr -h for a full help menu.

 fixedImage.jpg (scene):